willnorris/willnorris.com/content/about/index.md

 working on [Shibboleth] and LDAP directories at [USC].

 Almost all of my personal projects these days are [indie web] related, mostly [written in go].
-I'm also a huge fan of [WordPress] and their mission to democratize publishing.
-Even though I no longer use WordPress for this site, I still manage other WordPress-powered site, and continue to maintain a number of [plugins] and occasionally contribute to WordPress core and WordPress for Android.

 ## Contact